jamisonb3018/ELK-Stack-Project/README.md

 - Run docker container list -a to verify that the container is on.

-- If it isn't, run docker start sebp/elk.
+- If it isn't on, then run docker start sebp/elk.

 - Exit the ELK Container